allharissm/allharissm/README.md

 <h2 align="left">Hi 👋!
-My name is HARIS and I'm a System Information Student from Banten, Indonesia</h2>
+My name is HARIS and I'm a College Student from Indonesia</h2>

 ###